 A lightened, dairy-free and veggie-packed version of your favorite childhood soup.
 What could be better on a chilly winter day?

-- 8 rounded cups broccoli florets 2 inch pieces
+- 8 rounded cups broccoli florets cut in 2 inch pieces

 - 3 tablespoons olive oil